As a precaution this morning, NMCC High School checked all students in using metal detectors. In this first periodic check all was clear.

 Students in Mr. Green's Automotive Technologies classes got some hands on experience today doing an oil change.

-about 3 years ago, Rebecca Treece
+over 3 years ago, Rebecca Treece

 Students under the hood of a vehicle